Now that we have collected requirements, let us see how to define scope…. from… requirements.

 - scope management plan – remember that any changes to the plans are done using change controls.
 More details in Control Scope process .

-What are the lessons you have learned during project scoping exercise?
+What are some of the lessons you have learned during project scoping exercise?